Knowing Yourself Can Improve Your Relationships: Five Key Questions To Ask

 Do my partner and I want the same things?

 Making sure you and your partner are in alignment around expectations can be beneficial to the health and longevity of your relationship.
 Topics such as marriage, the pace of the relationship, whether or not you want to have children, and where you want to live can all be important things to consider, but these big decisions are just one part of the equation.
 You might also want to reflect on whether you and your partner agree on things like finances, housework, travel, and other aspects of your day-to-day lives together.
-Misaligned expectations may be a sign that you need to sit down at talk about what you both want out of your relationship and, if necessary, work to strengthen your communication skills.
+Misaligned expectations may be a sign that you need to sit down and talk about what you both want out of your relationship and, if necessary, work to strengthen your communication skills.

 Does my partner support my short- and long-term goals?